Choose from a wide range of NEWCV resume templates and customize your NEWCV design with a single click.

 Compression reduces payload transfer size.

-This becomes especially valuable for mobile traffic and global applications.
+This becomes especially valuable for global and mobile-heavy applications.

 Without pooling:

-Streams reduce memory pressure for large files and datasets.
+Streams reduce memory pressure when processing large files and datasets.

 Rate limiting protects infrastructure from abuse and traffic spikes.